Depression & Mental Health

 How Depression Affects the Brain

 Mood regulation involves several interconnected brain systems, including the prefrontal cortex, amygdala, hippocampus, and limbic network.
+These systems help regulate emotional responses, motivation, and stress reactions.

 During depressive episodes, individuals may experience:

-reduced motivation or pleasure in activities
+Reduced motivation or pleasure in activities

-persistent negative thinking
+Persistent negative thinking

-increased stress sensitivity
+Increased stress sensitivity

-difficulty concentrating or making decisions
+Difficulty concentrating or making decisions

 Depression Articles & Guides

-Explore our articles that explain different forms of depression and related emotional experiences.
+Explore our articles that explain different forms of depression and related emotional experiences

 High Functioning Depression

 Some individuals continue to maintain work, responsibilities, and social roles despite experiencing persistent low mood or emotional exhaustion.
-This pattern is sometimes described as high functioning depression.
+This pattern is sometimes described as high-functioning depression.
+This article explores how depression can remain hidden behind outward functioning and why it may go unrecognised for long periods.

 Depression vs Burnout

 Emotional exhaustion and loss of motivation are common in both burnout and depression, which can make it difficult to distinguish between the two.
+This article explains the differences between burnout and clinical depression, including how symptoms develop and when professional evaluation may be helpful.

 Depression and Alcohol